Cranberry Shortbread Bars

 For me, it’s the season of shortbread.
 Throughout the year I make lots of cookies but during fall I tend to make more shortbreads, bars, squares, and barks.
 Is it just me or do these just make you feel so much like Christmas?

-These cranberry shortbread squares are sweet and crumbly with a biscuit-like texture and are the easiest gifts you can make when you are short on time.
-You don't need any fancy mixers or pans.
-Just a bowl and a spatula are all it takes to mix all ingredients and bake for 30 minutes.
+- You don’t need any fancy mixers or pans.
+Just a bowl and a spatula are all it takes to mix all the ingredients and bake for 20 minutes.

 Ingredients and substitutes

-- Vanilla - A good quality vanilla goes a long way especially in recipes like this where its flavor really shines thru.
+- Vanilla – A good quality vanilla goes a long way, especially in recipes like this where its flavor really shines through.

-- Powdered sugar - this works great because it instant is absorbed into the butter enhancing that crumbly texture.
+- Powdered sugar – this works great because it instantly absorbs into the butter, enhancing that crumbly texture.

 - Enjoy!